zedix/awesome-html-css/README.md

 > [!TIP]
-> With all the new web features right on their way (view-transitions, @​starting-style, calc-size(), speculation rules, style and container queries, relative color syntax, ... the list goes on and on), it's time to face it... 🫣👇 — Stefan Judis
+> With all the new web features right on their way (view-transitions, @​starting-style, calc-size(), speculation rules, style and container queries, relative color syntax, ... the list goes on and on), it's time to face it... 🫣👇 — <a href="https://x.com/stefanjudis/status/1801176094243991995">Stefan Judis</a>

 <img src="https://pbs.twimg.com/media/GP8PXZBXsAAnFP_?format=jpg&name=large" height="280" />